robin-raymond/zax.io/basics.md

    C style multiline comments
 */

-// The semi-colon `;` is not necessary between statements, but can be used to
+// The semi-colon `;` is not necessary between statements, but it can be used to
-// split statements on a single line funcA() funcB()
+// split statements placed on a single line funcA() funcB()